ankschoubey/old-blog/_posts/2020-09-08-probably-right.md

 This is why we have debates and democracy.
 Systems where people share their opinion as try to come to a consensus.

+## Respecting other people's opinions

+You may be right.
+Maybe absolutely right.

+But still you are not them.
+In exactly their life circumstances.

+We are impacted a lot my people around us.

 ## Free speech

 Trying not to offend over important topics is not useful